grommet/grommet/.github/ai-instructions/architecture.md

 ### 2. General Implementation Rules

 - **Flexibility through Composition:** Grommet focuses on extreme flexibility through composition and customizable "escape hatch" props.
 Always forward the DOM ref with `React.forwardRef`.
 When the component needs internal access to the node (e.g., to manage focus), wrap the forwarded ref with `useForwardedRef(ref)` and attach that wrapped ref to the DOM element; otherwise the forwarded `ref` may be passed straight through.
-Ensure `Component.displayName` is assigned.
+- **Component Display Name:** Always assign `Component.displayName`.
+This ensures the component is identifiable in React DevTools, error stack traces, and `styled-components` class names — making debugging significantly easier.
-- **Context & Hooks:** Context files belong inside the parent component's directory.
-For components with programmatic APIs, expose a custom hook (e.g., `useAccordion()`) as the primary access point that calls `React.useContext` internally.
+- **Context & Hooks:** For components with programmatic APIs, expose a custom hook (e.g., `useAccordion()`) as the primary access point that calls `React.useContext` internally.
+(See Section 1 for where context files live.)
 - **Exports:** Each component's `index.js` must export only its public API by name.
 Also ensure you add the export to `src/js/components/index.js` in alphabetical order, update `index.d.ts`, and update `src/js/languages/default.json` for i18n keys.
 - **Controlled vs Uncontrolled:** If a component handles user input or state, you **MUST** support the controlled/uncontrolled pattern.
 Accept both a value prop (controlled) and a default value prop (uncontrolled).
 Use `useFormInput` (see Section 3) to manage this state and integrate with `Form`.
 When state changes, call the `onChange` callback using the `{ value }` payload shape.
-- **Prop Spreading:** Ensure you spread `...rest` onto the root DOM element so standard HTML attributes pass through natively.
+- **Prop Spreading:** Spread `...rest` onto the appropriate DOM element so standard HTML attributes pass through natively.
+In most components this is the root element, but in some (e.g., a wrapper that renders an inner `<input>`) `...rest` lands on the nested interactive element instead.
+- **TypeScript:** Types are managed through `index.d.ts` declaration files rather than inline TypeScript source.
+This keeps the codebase in JavaScript and avoids a full migration while still providing type safety for consumers.
-- **TypeScript & PropTypes:** TypeScript support is provided strictly via `index.d.ts` files to preserve backwards compatibility.
-Ensure `PropTypes` are defined in a separate `propTypes.js` file, guarded by `process.env.NODE_ENV !== 'production'`.
+- **PropTypes:** Even though `PropTypes` are deprecated in React 19+, Grommet still maintains them for the benefit of JavaScript users who rely on runtime prop validation in development.
+Define them in a separate `propTypes.js` file, guarded by `process.env.NODE_ENV !== 'production'` so they are stripped from production bundles.
-- **Component Escape Hatches:** Expose `{underlying}Props` (e.g., `buttonProps`, `dropProps`) to safely pass configuration downwards.
+- **Component Escape Hatches:** Consider exposing `{underlying}Props` (e.g., `buttonProps`, `dropProps`) to pass configuration to underlying elements.
+Use this pattern judiciously — add escape hatch props only where there is a clear, demonstrated need, not speculatively.

 ### 3. State & Form Integration

-- **Dual-State / Draft Pattern:** For complex inputs, keep a committed value plus a display/draft value.
-Use `const [committedValue, setCommittedValue] = useFormInput({ name, value, initialValue })`, alongside `const [textValue, setTextValue] = useState(formatForDisplay(committedValue))`.
 - **Drop / Picker Draft Pattern:** Keep a draft selection separate from the committed value. `const [open, setOpen] = useState(false); const [draftSelection, setDraftSelection] = useState(null)`.
 - **FormContext Integration:** Read `FormContext` via `const formContext = useContext(FormContext)` and call `formContext.useFormInput(...)`.
 Do not silently discard invalid user input.